vitejs/vite/docs/guide/api-javascript.md

 The `InlineConfig` interface extends `UserConfig` with additional properties:

 - `mode`: override default mode (`'development'` for server)
-- `configFile`: specifcy config file to use.
+- `configFile`: specify config file to use.
 If not set, Vite will try to automatically resolve one from project root.
 Set to `false` to disable auto resolving.

 ## `ViteDevServer`